madhusudancs/PL241-MCS-Compiler/README.rst

 open source contributors that I am not trying to get the grades from their work.
 So I have decided to make the branch public here and the branch is called **course-specific**.
-I will be merging **course-specific** branch to **master** whenever there is something relevant here committed to that branch and but in the other direction, I will only cherry-pick my changes from **master** to **course-specific**.
+I will be merging **course-specific** branch to **master** whenever there is something relevant to **master** committed to that branch but in the other direction I will only cherry-pick my changes from **master** to **course-specific**.